Superlinear elliptic equations with unbalanced growth and nonlinear boundary condition: A new equivalent norm

 In the following proposition we give the relation between the norm $\|\cdot\|_{1,\mathcal{H}}^{*}$ and the related modular function $\rho_{1,\mathcal{H}}^*(\cdot)$.
 The proof is similar to that one of Propositions 2.13 and 2.14 given by Crespo-Blanco-Gasi\'{n}ski-Harjulehto-Winkert in \cite{Crespo-Blanco-Gasinski-Harjulehto-Winkert-2022}. \begin{proposition} Let hypotheses \eqref{H} and \eqref{H1} be satisfied, $u\in \WH$ and $\lambda\in\R$.
 Then the following hold: \begin{enumerate} \item[\textnormal{(i)}] If $u\neq 0$, then $\|u\|_{1,\mathcal{H}}^*=\lambda \quad \Longleftrightarrow \quad \rho_{1,\mathcal{H}}^*(\frac{u}{\lambda})=1$; \item[\textnormal{(ii)}] $\|u\|_{1,\mathcal{H}}^*<1$ (resp.\,$>1$, $=1$) $\quad \Longleftrightarrow \quad \rho_{1,\mathcal{H}}^*(u)<1$ (resp.\,$>1$, $=1$); \item[\textnormal{(iii)}] If $\|u\|_{1,\mathcal{H}}^*<1 \quad \Longrightarrow \quad \l(\|u\|_{1,\mathcal{H}}^*\r)^{r_2} \leq \rho_{1,\mathcal{H}}^*(u) \leq \l(\|u\|_{1,\mathcal{H}}^*\r)^{r_1}$; \item[\textnormal{(iv)}] If $\|u\|_{1,\mathcal{H}}^*>1 \quad \Longrightarrow \quad \l(\|u\|_{1,\mathcal{H}}^*\r)^{r_1}\leq \rho_{1,\mathcal{H}}^*(u) \leq \l(\|u\|_{1,\mathcal{H}}^*\r)^{r_2}$; \item[\textnormal{(v)}] $\|u\|_{1,\mathcal{H}}^*\to 0 \quad \Longleftrightarrow \quad \rho_{1,\mathcal{H}}^*(u)\to 0$; \item[\textnormal{(vi)}] $\|u\|_{1,\mathcal{H}}^*\to \infty \quad \Longleftrightarrow \quad \rho_{1,\mathcal{H}}^*(u)\to \infty $; \item[\textnormal{(vii)}] $\|u\|_{1,\mathcal{H}}^*\to 1 \quad \Longleftrightarrow \quad \rho_{1,\mathcal{H}}^*(u)\to 1$. \end{enumerate} \end{proposition}

 Finally, denote by $B\colon \WH \to \WH^*$ the nonlinear operator defined pointwise by

 for all $u, v \in \WH$.
 Arguing as in the in proof of Propositions 3.4 and 3.5 in \cite{Crespo-Blanco-Gasinski-Harjulehto-Winkert-2022}, we have the following the properties. \begin{proposition} Let hypotheses \eqref{H} and \eqref{H1} be satisfied.
-Then, the operator $B\colon \WH$ $\to \WH^*$ is bounded, continuous, strictly monotone and of type $(\Ss_+)$. \end{proposition}
+Then, the operator $B\colon \WH$ $\to \WH^*$ is bounded, continuous and strictly monotone.
+If, in addition, $1< \delta_1(x), \delta_2(x)$ for all $x\in\close$, then $B$ is coercive, a homeomorphism and of type $(\Ss_+)$. \end{proposition}

 \begin{proof} As in the proof of Proposition \ref{proposition_equivalent_norm} we only consider the case when $\delta_1(x)=p^*(x)$ and $\delta_2(x)=p_*(x)$ for all $x\in\close$.
 Similarly to the proof of Theorem 3.3 in \cite{Crespo-Blanco-Gasinski-Harjulehto-Winkert-2022}, we can show that $B$ is bounded, continuous and strictly monotone.
 Let us only show the proof for the $(\Ss_+)$-property.
 To this end, let $\{u_n\}_{n \in \N} \subseteq W^{1,\mathcal{H}}(\Omega)$ be a sequence such that